 qualifying followed by the actual race.
 The Albert Park scene was good, I was

-ready to do then I did the 3 lap race and came 14
+ready to do then I did the 3 lap race and came 14th which was pretty

 run into a wall and lose parts of your car the difference that it makes and how